-Phase of adoption
+Phases of adoption

-MCA has notified phase-wise convergence to IND AS from current accounting standards.
+MCA has notified a phase-wise convergence to IND AS from current accounting standards.
 IND AS shall be adopted by specific classes of companies based on their Net worth and listing status.
 Let’s see the each of the phases in detail below:

 - It is a listed or unlisted company

-Net worth shall be checked for previous three Financial Years (31.03.2014, 31.03.2015 and 31.03.2016).
+*Net worth shall be checked for the previous three Financial Years (2013-14, 2014-15, and 2015-16).

 - It is a listed company or is in the process of being listed (as on 31.03.2016)

-Net worth shall be checked for previous four Financial Years i.e. as on 31.03.2014, 31.03.2015 & 31.03.2016 & as on 31.03.2017.
+Net worth shall be checked for the previous four Financial Years (2014-14, 2014-15, 2015-16, and 2016-17)

-IRDA shall notify the separate set of IND AS for Banks & Insurance Companies with effect from 1st April 2018.NBFC includes core investment companies, stock brokers, venture capitalists, etc. Net Worth shall be checked for 3 years i.e. 31.03.2016, 31.03.2017 & 31.03.2018
+IRDA (Insurance Regulatory and Development Authority) of India shall notify the separate set of IND AS for Banks & Insurance Companies with effect from 1st April 2018.
+NBFCs include core investment companies, stock brokers, venture capitalists, etc. Net Worth shall be checked for the past 3 financial years (2015-16, 2016-17, and 2017-18)

-In the case of foreign operations of an Indian Company, the preparation of stand-alone financial statements may continue with its jurisdictional requirements and need not be prepared as per the IND AS.
+In case of foreign operations of an Indian Company, the preparation of stand-alone financial statements may continue with its jurisdictional requirements and need not be prepared as per the IND AS.

 However, these entities will still have to report their IND AS adjusted numbers for their Indian parent company to prepare consolidated IND AS accounts.